 - Studies reported up to 50% declines in the number of ST-elevation acute myocardial infarctions interventions, acute myocardial infarctions hospitalizations, and aortic dissections in the US during the pandemic.

-Understandably, these have worried patients and their families.
-Many patients' health deteriorated and they now face a far worse prognosis due to the cancellation of treatment due to COVID-19 or treatment delays.
+Understandably, these disruptions of healthcare services have worried patients and their families.
+Many patients' health has deteriorated, and they now face a far worse prognosis due to the cancellation of treatment due to COVID-19 or treatment delays.

 How Can a Miami Medical Malpractice Attorney Help With Your Claim?

-In medical liability cases, the test is always:
+In medical liability cases, the challenge is to prove if the hospital:

-- Did it act like a reasonably prudent provider would act under the same or similar circumstances?
+- Acted like a reasonably prudent provider would act under the same or similar circumstances.